 Dr. Ayasli is a member of the High Advisory Board of the World Turkish Business Council.
 In addition, Dr. Ayasli is an investor in the ARMAGGAN and NAR Gourmet companies in Turkey.

-Dr. Serpil Ayasli, former Associate Group Leader at Massachussetts Institute of Technology (MIT) Lincoln Laboratory, received the 2008 Warren D. White Award for Excellence in Radar Engineering for her contributions to ultra-wideband radar for ground and foliage penetration.
-This award, granted by the Institute of Electrical and Electronics Engineers-IEEE Aerospace and Electronics Systems Society (AESS), was established "to recognize a radar engineer for outstanding achievements due to a major technical advance, or a series of advances over time, in the art of radar engineering."
+Dr. Serpil Ayasli, former Associate Group Leader at Massachusetts Institute of Technology (MIT) Lincoln Laboratory, received the 2008 Warren D. White Award for Excellence in Radar Engineering for her contributions to ultra-wideband radar for ground and foliage penetration.
+This award, granted by the Institute of Electrical and Electronics Engineers-IEEE Aerospace and Electronics Systems Society (AESS), was established "to recognize a radar engineer for outstanding achievements due to a major technical advance, or a series of advances over time, in the art of radar engineering.”
+Dr. Serpil Ayasli has been recognized as the first woman scientist, worldwide, to receive this award.

 After her work at MIT as post-doctoral fellow in astrophysics from 1979 to 1982, Dr. Ayasli worked at MIT Lincoln Laboratory from 1982 until 2006.
 Her work at the Laboratory focused on air defense and surface surveillance radar research and development, including foliage penetration (FOPEN) and ground penetration (GPEN) radar.
 Dr. Ayasli and her team's work at Lincoln Laboratory led to the first successful experimental proof of the feasibility of an advanced coherent FOPEN radar system that would enable detection and tracking of targets in foliage.
 Recognizing the importance of keeping the scientific and user communities informed on the development of surface surveillance and FOPEN/GPEN technologies, she instituted a workshop dedicated to those technologies that was held annually at Lincoln Laboratory from 2001 to 2005.